 The divorce rate.
 People always say, “Well, of course the divorce rate has dropped!
 Fewer people are getting married.”
 And while it is indeed true that the marriage rate has dropped, that does not affect this graph.
 This graph looks only at those who are (or were) married. and compares it with those who’ve gotten divorced.
 This graph is showing percentages of married people who’ve gotten divorced in a particular year, not the percentage of the population.
 How is the divorce rate calculated in this diagram?

-The divorce rate = [(number of women divorced in the past 12 months) / (number of women divorced in the past 12 months + number of currently married women)]*1000
+The divorce rate = [(number of women divorced in the past 12 months) / number of currently married women)]*1000